West Mata: Activity

-2008-10 eruption

 In November 2008, during a hydrographic survey in the region, an intense hydrothermal plume over the summit of West Mata consisting of high levels of hydrogen and pieces of volcanic glass was detected, which suggested it was likely erupting.
 Following this event, 6 months later, the 2009 Northeast Lau Response Cruise was led by the NOAA on board the R/V Thomas G. Thompson and carrying ROV Jason to deploy it in the area.
 During the cruise, 5 dives were executed onto West Mata.
 In the first dive, an active eruption of glowing molten lava along with explosions were observed at a depth of around 1205 m near the summit of the volcano; this eruption site was named Hades.
-In the rest of the dives, more parts of West Mata were uncovered including the extent of the erupting area of the summit which was discovered to extend 1000 m along the summit.
+In the rest of the dives, more parts of West Mata were uncovered, including the erupting area of the summit, which was discovered to extend 1000 m along the summit.
 The second main vent on the summit was later named Prometheus.

 Both vents, Hades and Prometheus, had different eruption styles.
-Hades was erupting with frequent magma bursts meanwhile Prometheus was showing a rapid degassing eruption.
+Hades was erupting with frequent magma bursts; meanwhile, Prometheus was showing a rapid degassing eruption.
 These eruptions both generated broadband signals which were recorded by hydrophones that were set up in the area in 2009.

-Landslides

-Elevation changes at the flanks of the volcano were observed over the years, pointing out that West Mata has had many landslides at the years of the eruption.
-These landslides were observed by hydrophones and bathymetric surveys at the area over the years.
+Elevation changes at the flanks of the volcano were observed by hydrophones and bathymetric surveys at the area over the years, pointing out that West Mata has had many landslides at the years of the eruption.

-Post-2010 activity

-Following the main eruption, several papers (including Chadwick Jr et al. 2019) suggests that in 2010-11 lava flows were recorded that covered an area of 1300 m by 700 m at 2950 m below sea level according to bathymetry depth differences.
+Following the main eruption, several papers suggest that in 2010–11 lava flows were recorded that covered an area of 1300 m by 700 m at 2950 m below sea level according to bathymetry depth differences.
 The same papers also note that a year later, West Mata had an eruption between 2012 and 2016 at a depth of 2650 m.
-It was discovered the same way as the 2010-11 eruption, via bathymetry depth differences and bathymetric surveys.
+It was discovered the same way as the 2010–11 eruption, via bathymetry depth differences and bathymetric surveys.